 But at the same time, don’t play something nobody knows.
 If it was written in 1912, but nobody liked it even in 1912, then it’s probably not meant for 2012, either.

-Yet don’t be a contemporary music snob, either.
+Yet don’t be a contemporary music snob.
 God has different and unique messages for each generation, and often the way those messages are spread is through song.
 We have some wonderful songwriters writing worship songs today, and if we never sing them, then we miss out on God’s message to the church today.
-The date it was written should not matter; it’s musicality and relevance should.
+The date it was written should not matter; its musicality and relevance should.

 2. Performance Songs are Not Congregation Songs

-Look, I love contemporary Christian music as much as the next person.
+I love contemporary Christian music as much as the next person.
 I download Christian music off of iTunes.
 I listen to Christian radio, and I sing along.
 But not all songs are congregation songs.
-Some are meant to be solos.
+Some are meant to be solos–or meant to just be played on your iPod.

 Just because a song means something to you, and has a great message, does not mean that it works well in a congregation.
 To be sung by a bunch of people at one time, the tune should be obvious, there should not be numerous pauses, and there should not be weird timing.
-If there is, then it’s better to use it as special music.
+If there is, then it’s better to use it as special music–or not use it all in the service

 3. The “Eye Shadow Should Match Your Purse” Philosophy of Worship Doesn’t Work